Edit on GitHub

 $ sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target

-12. After rebooting the Raspberry Pi, if you wish to work from the Remote PC using SSH, use below command from the remote PC terminal.
+12. After rebooting the Raspberry Pi, if you wish to work from the Remote PC using SSH, use the below command to log in from the remote PC terminal.
 The default password is ubuntu.

 $ ssh ubuntu@{IP Address of Raspberry PI}

-13. Install ROS Noetic Ninjemys Enter below commands to the terminal one at a time.
+13. Install ROS Noetic Ninjemys Enter the below commands to the terminal one at a time.

 In order to check the details of the easy installation script, please refer to the script file.